 Persistent vs. Transient Clusters Best Practices

-There are two cluster types used by AWS EMR: Persistent clusters and transient clusters.
+There are two cluster types used by EMR: Persistent clusters and transient clusters.
 The main difference between the two is the time it takes for each to initialize.

 Persistent clusters remain alive all the time, even when a job has completed.
 These clusters are preferred when continuous jobs have to run on the data.
-Since clusters take a few minutes to boot up and spin, using persistent clusters saves a significant amount of time which would otherwise be lost during the initializing process.
+Since clusters take a few minutes to boot up and spin, using persistent clusters saves a significant amount of time which would otherwise be lost during the initialization process.

 Generally, persistent clusters are preferred in testing environments.
 Errors in such an environment running transient clusters would close the job and might shut down the cluster, but with persistent clusters jobs can continue to be submitted and modified.